 This post contains a few affiliate links to help you find the products I use.
-You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
+You are not charged extra to use any of the links, but any income I make will go toward more fun projects!
 To see my full disclaimer, click here!

 Product List: